andykeefe/andykeefe/CryptoPals/set5/README.md

 ![image](https://github.com/andykeefe/andykeefe/assets/154836099/f21ea42e-8324-4df2-9483-eac5c0b601a0)

 _k_ is the shared secret that will act as the session key between the two parties doing the key exchange.
-Here's a better look at the sequence with which the key is exchanged:
+Here's a better look at the sequence with which the key is exchanged [2]:

 ![image](https://github.com/andykeefe/andykeefe/assets/154836099/eaa49610-d4d7-4c11-a7e4-9952248e7ad9)

-(Paar and Pelzl, 2010, pp. 206-207)

 To fully understand the discrete logarithm problem, it helps to have some background in abstract algebra, which I'm sure sounds really fun for you.
 I'll give some resources below for those willing to satiate their curiosity and fulfill their understanding as robustly as possible.